 Accommodation: Ty Canol has 3 bedrooms - one double and two twin

 bedrooms sleeping up to 6 persons.
-Bed Linen and towels are
+Bed Linen is

 The comfortable Sitting /Dining room has TV with freeview,

 DVD player and CD stereo.
 The well equipped kitchen has an

 electric cooker, dishwasher, separate under-counter fridge and freezer,